grnet/synnefo/docs/source/devguide.rst

 Return Code                     Description
 ==============================  ==============================
-201 (Created)                   The object has been created 409 (Conflict)                  There are conflicting permissions (a list of conflicting sharing paths will be included in the reply - in simple text format)
+201 (Created)                   The object has been created 409 (Conflict)                  There are conflicting permissions (a list of conflicting sharing paths will be included in the reply)
 413 (Request Entity Too Large)  Insufficient quota to complete the request
 ==============================  ==============================